 However, CFD and linear wind-flow models do not include the requisite physics to accurately simulate natural weather characteristics, such as time-varying weather, atmospheric stability, differential solar heating, soil moisture, phase changes of water, and precipitation.

-Mesoscale models, unlike the other models, do not require on-site meteorological tower information to produce a high-resolution wind map with accurate wind speed-up ratios (wind map patterns), and instead, use long-term reanalysis data to simulate the natural weather and, therefore, site-specific wind speed gradients in the domain.
-After creating the wind map, these patterns can be bias-corrected to long-term mean annual estimates of wind speed from a project’s on-site wind measurements.
+Unlike other models, Mesoscale models do not require on-site meteorological tower information to produce a high-resolution wind map with accurate wind speed-up ratios (wind map patterns).
+Instead, they use long-term reanalysis data to simulate the natural weather and site-specific wind speed gradients in the domain.
+After creating the wind map, these patterns can be bias-corrected to long-term mean annual wind speed estimates from a project’s on-site wind measurements.

-The wind energy industry uses the results of these simulations to accurately estimate the long-term wind patterns across a project that are relevant to the critical impact of turbine placement on array aggregate wind speed, increasing the accuracy of annual wind energy estimates.
+The wind energy industry uses the results of these simulations to accurately estimate the long-term wind patterns across a project.
+This isrelevant to the critical impact of turbine placement on array aggregate wind speed, thereby increasing the accuracy of annual wind energy estimates.

-Mesoscale modeling techniques for bankable studies provide distinct and high project value from prospecting through development and financing by reducing the wind map and energy production uncertainty.
+Mesoscale modeling techniques for bankable studies provide distinct and high project value from prospecting through development and financing by reducing the uncertainty in the wind map and energy production.
 Development-stage business decisions are more accurate and financially efficient.

 Reduced Uncertainty for Competitive Financing

-The benefits of this reduction are two-fold: i.
-A tighter PXX/P50 ratio increases cash available for debt service/preferred distributions, which increases the project’s debt/quasi-debt capacity and; ii.
-Reduces the actual as well as the perceived production risk.
+The benefits of this reduction are twofold: i.
+A tighter PXX/P50 ratio increases cash available for debt service/preferred distributions, which increases the project’s debt/quasi-debt capacity; and ii.
+It reduces the actual as well as the perceived production risk.

-Quantitative Fortunately, the value of accurately modeling the wind flow for a wind energy project can be quantified by their effect on a project’s modeled returns, as quantified by the IRR.
-To keep the analysis market agnostic, inputs such as capital expenses (CAPEX), operating expenses (OPEX), and revenue will be provided in generic units of currency with a focus on ratios (such as EBITDA margin) as opposed to absolute numbers.
+Fortunately, the value of accurately modeling the wind flow for a wind energy project can be quantified by its effect on a project’s modeled returns, as quantified by the IRR.
+To keep the analysis market agnostic, inputs such as capital expenses (CAPEX), operating expenses (OPEX), and revenue will be provided in generic units of currency with a focus on ratios (such as EBITDA margin) rather than absolute numbers.

 Mesoscale Modeling for Offshore Wind Energy Projects

-The lack of complex terrain in the offshore environment may intuitively steer project developers away from mesoscale modeling to assess the project wind energy resource.
-However, there are compelling technical reasons indicating that this is not the right course of action.
+The lack of complex terrain in the offshore environment may intuitively steer project developers away from mesoscale modeling to assess the project’s wind energy resource.
+However, compelling technical reasons indicate that this is not the right course of action.

-The absence of underlying topography and land surface variability in the offshore environment doesn’t preclude the applicability of mesoscale modelling.
+The absence of underlying topography and land surface variability in the offshore environment doesn’t preclude the applicability of mesoscale modeling.

-There are three critical aspects of the marine environment for which mesoscale modeling offers unique capabilities that lower the uncertainty of wind resource and site suitability estimates in the offshore environment: The stability of the marine environment, the uniqueness of the coastal zone Tand the storm track.
+Three critical aspects of the marine environment for which mesoscale modeling offers unique capabilities that lower the uncertainty of wind resource and site suitability estimates in the offshore environment: the stability of the marine environment, the uniqueness of the coastal zone, and the storm track.

-Over land, the diurnal cycle of solar heating and nocturnal radiative cooling of the land surface produces large daily oscillations in atmospheric stability, especially in the warm season.
-Compared to onshore, offshore diurnal heating and cooling are muted, yet stability can vary significantly if the air flowing over the sea is notably warmer or colder than the sea surface temperature.
-Mesoscale models have been designed by the atmospheric research community to properly represent air-sea energy exchange processes and marine boundary layers and have long been used to predict the weather over both land and sea.
+Overland, the diurnal cycle of solar heating and nocturnal radiative cooling of the land surface produces large daily oscillations in atmospheric stability, especially in the warm season.
+Unlike onshore, offshore diurnal heating and cooling are muted.
+Yet, stability can vary significantly if the air flowing over the sea is notably warmer or colder than the sea surface temperature.
+The atmospheric research community has designed mesoscale models to represent air-sea energy exchange processes and marine boundary layers properly and have long been used to predict the weather over both land and sea.

 The benefits of mesoscale modeling are not limited to capturing interactions of weather-induced wind flows with the underlying terrain.
 They also include a wide array of atmospheric processes that are key to simulating wind evolution in offshore marine environments and should be considered an essential component in the offshore wind project developer’s toolbox.